yoshida-imari/sd-webui-image-blend-reverse/README.md

 9. Once the WebUI is back up, you should see a new tab named "ImageBlendReverse" in the interface.

+### Execution Procedure

+1. Set the result image in Blended Image or press the Reference Latest Generated Image button.

+2. Set a single color base color image with a white background and no shading in Base Color Image.

+3. Set a black line art image with a white background in Line Art.

+4. Adjust the Denoise Strength value.
+This reduces noise in the multiply and screen layer images.
+When the value is 0, no noise reduction is performed.

+5. Press the Progress Images button.

+6. After about 60 seconds, multiply and screen layer images will be generated.

+7. Press the Create PSD button.
+The white part of the base color will be set as a transparent area and the black area of the line art will be set as an opaque area as layer masks for multiply and screen layers.

+8. After about 60 seconds, when the Progress bar shows that the PSD file generation is complete, the Download PSD button will appear.

+9. Press Download PSD to download the layered PSD file as output.psd.

 Note:
 - The line art should be black lines on a white background.
 - The base color should be a single color image with a white background, without any shading.